luapower/luapower-all/easing.md

   * `t0` is the animation's start time
   * `dt` is the total animation duration
   * `d` is the value in `0..1` corresponding to the current time
+  * `...` are extra args to be passed to the ease function.

 ## Easing functions